 3.1 Measuring and Marking Your New Hem

 - Try it On: Put on the garment and the shoes you’ll typically wear with it.
-This is crucial for getting the correct length.

 3.2 The Single-Fold Hem (Basic & Quick)